 Saginaw: Brian Owen paid a visit here and also to the Cass City assembly at the end of March with encouraging ministry.
 Stuart Thompson and Dan Shutt gave excellent ministry to challenge our Christian experience and living for the Lord at the April 1st bi-monthly ministry meeting.
 An excellent spirit of fellowship and support came from surrounding assemblies and the gospel was clearly preached to the unsaved.

 Barrington:A week of meetings on the Tabernacle, March 25-30, were held here.
 The ministry was excellent, as reflected in the attendance.

 Egg Harbor: Please pray for gospel meetings Eric McCullough and William Skates commenced in April.

-Chihuahua: Gilberto Torrens ended eight weeks of gospel meetings on April 1.
+Chihuahua: Eight weeks of gospel meetings ended on April 1.
 Four thousand texts and invitations were delivered in the area, and several new contacts were made.
 God blessed in the salvation of souls.

 Ciudad Obregón: Shad Kember is giving weekly ministry on Egypt to Canaan.
 Marcus Cain visited here for a weekend as well.

 Emiliano Zapata: David Alves, Jr. has had three difficult weeks of gospel meetings in this fishing village, about an hour’s drive up the coast opposite to the island of Carmen.
 In spite of many hours of daily door-to-door work, very few new contacts attended with any regularity.
 However, the eight baptized believers in this place were helped by the meetings and need our prayers.